home-assistant/home-assistant.io/source/_cookbook/apache_configuration.markdown

 #### {% linkable_title Multiple Instance %}

-You already have home assistant running on localhost:8123 and available at home.example.org as describe before.
-The configuration file for this home assistant is available in `/home/alice/.homeassistant/configuration.yaml`
+You already have Home Assistant running on http://localhost:8123 and available at home.example.org as describe before.
+The configuration file for this Home Assistant is available in `/home/alice/.homeassistant/configuration.yaml`

 You want another instance available at https://countryside.example.org